ramezzateff/Super_H4k3r/1-Python/STUDY/OOP_Study/03_encapsulation.md

 - ✅ **Single Responsibility Principle** (methods handle one thing)
 - ✅ **Open/Closed Principle** (you can extend the tool without breaking how passwords are stored)

-By **encapsulating the storage logic**, you reduce risk and keep your class clean and maintainable.
+By **encapsulating the storage logic**, you reduce risk and keep your class clean and maintainable, You can always extend the class to handle more complex operations (like encryption or expiry), without affecting the core logic of managing credentials.

 ---